aswinimahanta/Project-Svadhyaya/README.md

 ## Live Demo

-You may like the bot with some basic 2nd graders questions like
+You may like to try out with some basic 2nd graders questions like

 1. What is Algebra
 1. What is Geometry